ylong-chn/hopper_tutorial/README.md

 # Mini project to get familiar with Hopper

-In this tutorial we are trying to compare the runtime of R package `glmnet` under various settings with the help of GMU's Hopper HPC clusters.
+In this tutorial we will compare the runtime of R package `glmnet` under various settings with the help of GMU's Hopper HPC clusters.

 There are four files in this repository: